maffinyep/seranade-docs/readme.md

 ## Architecture

-Let's describe the modules, and their features, developed in this project:
+Let's describe the modules, and their main features, developed in this project:

 - **FrontEnd** is a web app where:
-  - `HOS` can list patients, add new ones, and visualize their analyses.
+  - `HOS` can list patients, add new ones, and eventually visualize their analyses.
   - `IIT` and `IMT` can record their progress regarding patient equipment and any related issues.
 - **BackEnd** is a middleware API that will manage user authentication and data access control.
 - **DataBase** is a data storage for FrontEnd module, that will also provide an encryption layer for sensitive data.
-- **KeyCloak** is a web app where user capabilities and signup can be managed.
+- **KeyCloak** is a web app where user signup and capabilities can be managed.

-In this image, we can visualize broadly  interactions between each actor or entity:
+In this image, we can broadly visualize the interactions between each actor or entity:
 ![app architecture](./media/ark.png "app architecture")

 - Bold arrows represent interactions that have been modeled in this context.
 Modules related to this context are highlighted by the rounded rectangle.